 I want to start out first by saying that there are a lot of different causes for low thyroid or underactive thyroid.
 Hashimoto’s thyroiditis is just one of those.

 It is the most common autoimmune disease.
 And 10 x more common in women than men.

 And as I know personally, a common cause of infertility.
 In 2009, I tried to conceive my second child but was unsuccessful.
-At that time, a fertility doctor that I had seen suggested that I get tested.
-But not surprising, my thyroid tests were normal.
+At that time, a fertility doctor I had seen suggested I get tested.
+But not surprisingly, my thyroid tests were normal.

 But I was not getting pregnant and getting very frustrated.
 I decided to dive a little deeper because I knew something was wrong.
 I mean, it took over a year and I couldn’t get pregnant.
 So, we actually ordered thyroid antibody tests.
 And the antibody tests came back very abnormal.

 So despite my labs being normal, my thyroid antibodies indicated I had Hashimoto’s Thyroiditis.
 I was placed on Synthroid and was able to conceive my second son.
 This is a common story among my clients and patients that struggle with infertility until their thyroid is optimized.

 In this article, I want to discuss what you need to know about Hashimoto’s and how to approach it from an integrative medicine approach.